iamastic/CrowBox2.0/Journal/Entries/015 - Setting up Angular and Firebase.md

 ## Setting up Angular and Firebase
 ### 13/10/21

 Here are the steps I followed to set up Firebase library within Angular.
 This is to work with the Real Time Database (rtdb).
+I used the following two guides: [Guide 1](https://developers.google.com/codelabs/building-a-web-app-with-angular-and-firebase#9) and [Guide 2](https://www.bezkoder.com/angular-11-firebase-crud/).

 1) Add Firebase library to Angular: ```ng add @angular/fire```
 2) Select correct project